sergenes/AllProjects/README.md

 # AllProjects
-Plugin for intellij idea, that helps to track all your projects in one place.
-With this plugin you will always know when and what you have done, even after week or month.
-Every programmer knows, that sometimes he has to answer to his manager what he has done at Wednesday, before a few week.
-Plugin works in most of JetBrain EDE.
+This is a plugin for IntelliJ IDEA that allows you to keep track of all your projects in one place.
+With this plugin, you can always recall what you accomplished and when, even after several weeks or months.
+Every programmer understands the occasional need to report to their manager about what they accomplished on a specific day weeks ago.
+This plugin is compatible with most of JetBrains' IDEs.